-Short Breaks for Children, Young People and Young Adults who are Disabled are focussed on delivering and developing services for 0 - 25 year olds.
+Short Breaks for Children, Young People and Young Adults who are Disabled are focussed on delivering and developing services for 0 - 25 year-olds.

-One of Dorset Council's aspirations is to ensure that there are Short Break opportunities in each Family Partnership Zone area during school holidays and Saturdays.
+One of Dorset Council's aspirations is to ensure that there are Short Break opportunities in each locality area during school holidays and Saturdays.